ewowi/StarDocs/docs/about/MoonModules.md

 Recent versions of WLED MM focus a lot on large LED installations, Art-Net support and Hub-75 support.
 Since this time, Troy, Soren and NetMindz joined MoonModules.

 Since 2023, we are also developing a new product, based on our experience working with WLED.
 We took the module concept of WLED and took that further by making everything a module, this was called StarMod.
 This then allowed us to split LED and non-LED functionality and StarBase and StarLight was born.
 StarBase containing generic functionality and StarLight to add lighting functionality on top of that.
 As StarBase is generic and can be used to develop any ESP32 based application.
 StarLight key features are 3D support, support for any fixture, projections, up to 16384 LEDs, Live coding of fixture definitions, effects and projections, artnet and dmx support.

-Our work is open source, so everybody can see what we do and can use it, also commercially.
-The only thing we ask is you make references to the products you use, and whatever you do with it, is also open source.
-For this reason we use GPL-V3 and EUPL-v3 licenses for our products.

 ## Friends of MoonModules